Oaxaca: Food and drink

 There is a saying in Oaxaca, "Para todo mal, mezcal, para todo bien, también" (For everything bad, mezcal; for everything good, the same.)
 Alcoholic and non alcoholic drinks (as well as food items) based on the maguey plant have been consumed in many parts of Mexico since early in the pre-Hispanic period.
 The tradition of the making of the distilled liquor called mezcal has been a strong tradition in the Oaxacan highlands since the colonial period.
 One reason for this is the quality and varieties of maguey grown here.
 Some varieties, such as espadín and arroquense are cultivated but one variety called tobalá is still made with wild maguey plants.
 It is made with the heart of the plant which is roasted in pits (giving the final product a smokey flavor) and is sometimes flavored with a chicken or turkey breast (pechuga) added to the mash.
-It is mezcal, not tequila, and may contain a "worm," which is really a larva that infests maguey plants.
+It is mezcal, not tequila, and may contain a "worm", which is really a larva that infests maguey plants.
 The final distilled product can be served as is or can be flavored (called cremas) with almonds, coffee, cocoa fruits and other flavors.

 The town of Santiago Matatlán calls itself the world capital of mezcal.
-The best known producer here is Rancho Zapata, which also has a restaurant.
-It is owned by a man that goes only by the name of Tío (uncle) Pablo, who won first prize for his mezcal in Chicago in 2003.
 In many parts of the Central Valleys area, one can find small stands and stores selling locally made mezcal on roadsides.